 As with conferencing tools, the specific sets of features and capabilities for each video platform will be different.
 At their most basic, however, most video platform solutions will enable the following:

 Along with these core features, you’ll find several others available depending on the solution.
-Some video platforms also offer webcasting features that enable you to broadcast live video.
+Some video platforms also offer live streaming features that enable you to broadcast live video.
 Others offer enhanced video experiences for mobile devices, with native apps and mobile-aware player design and video streaming.

 A Video Platform | Your Hub to Record, Manage, Search and Share Video